 I Still Like the Idea of Going Back to a Basic Phone

 Unfortunately, the dumbphone options in my area aren’t that great.
 The flip phones at my local carrier store don’t just look like relics from the past; they function that way too.
 I like the idea of the Light Phone, but it’s currently sold out and costs more than I’m sure I want to spend.

 Smartphones have changed while I was using a dumbphone.
+They’re more secure than dumb phones.
 Many of the high-end devices no longer struggle to make it through a full day.
 Fast charging has also made it much less of an issue when they do.
 Fingerprint scanners make it easy to quickly check something on a phone without having to first enter a pattern or password one-handed.
 Android Pie has further reduced the amount of clutter on screen, and my phone now lets me uninstall or disable the overwhelming majority of the pre-installed apps.

 Decided to try a dumb one?
 Check out the best dumb phones you can buy now.